 The classical virtues which hallmark moral excellence are further defined and illustrated below.
 We’ve selected a few examples of how TbT’s standards reflect these virtues.
 By committing to our production, you are committing to partner with us in supporting the beneficial, godly character we all seek to develop in the students!

 To develop these traits, good choices must be made.
-A supportive theatre environment is an ideal environment to practice.
-Ideally, kids progress from being parent-controlled, to self-controlled, to Holy Spirit-controlled.
+A supportive theater environment is an ideal environment to practice.
+Ideally, kids progress from being parent-controlled to self-controlled, to Holy Spirit-controlled.

 Choosing the right objectives and the right way of obtaining them, regardless of natural instinct or feelings.

 Choosing to be God-glorifying, rather than self-aggrandizing; other-centered rather than selfish (see love below); deciding to be a team player who limits him/herself for the benefit of others or the production; developing emotional maturity to seek to encourage others rather than feed one’s own ego.